nnym/nnym/README.md

 > likes going against standards imposed by the society

-> likes going against standards imposed by the JVM
+> also likes going against standards imposed by the JVM